-- 69 (1) A person seeking renewal of a licence shall apply to the Director of the Department of Health in the prescribed form at least 30 days before the date of the expiration of the licence, setting out any alteration in the information given in the original application. - (2) The Director of the Department of Health, if satisfied that- - (a) the applicant and the day care centre comply with this Part and the regulations; and - (b) the renewal fee prescribed under section 79(2) has been paid, shall renew the licence.
+- 69 (1) A person seeking renewal of a licence shall apply to the Chief Medical Officer in the prescribed form at least 30 days before the date of the expiration of the licence, setting out any alteration in the information given in the original application. - (2) The Chief Medical Officer, if satisfied that- - (a) the applicant and the day care centre comply with this Part and the regulations; and - (b) the renewal fee prescribed under section 79(2) has been paid, shall renew the licence.

 [Section 69 amended by 2010 : 59 s.
-5 effective 22 December 2010; Section 69 amended by 2018 : 66 s.
-2 effective 10 January 2019]
+5 effective 22 December 2010]